-Collection of soil samples at sixteen (16) locations is proposed to address the data gaps identified in Section 2.1.1.
+Collection of soil samples at twenty (20) locations is proposed to address the data gaps identified in Section 2.1.1.
 Soil samples will be collected from three depth intervals at each location (0-0.5 ft bgs, 1-1.5 ft bgs, 2.5-3 ft bgs, and 4.5-5 ft bgs) and analyzed for lead and arsenic.
 The proposed approximate sample locations are shown on Figure 3.

 Proposed sample locations SS-15, SS-16, SS-17, SS-28, and SS-29 were chosen to characterize the presence of lead and arsenic east of the locomotive repair shop.
 Proposed sample locations SS-18, SS-19, SS-20, SS-21, SS-26, and SS-27 were chosen to characterize the presence of lead and arsenic south of the locomotive repair shop.
 Proposed sample locations SS-14, SS-23, SS-24, SS-25, and SS-29 were chosen to characterize the presence of lead and arsenic north of the locomotive repair shop and further evaluate lead concentrations observed at SS-12.
-Proposed sample locations SS-20, SS-21, SS-22, SS-26, and SS-27 were chosen to characterize the presence of lead and arsenic of lead and arsenic west of the locomotive repair shop and further evaluate lead concentrations observed at SS-3 and SS-5, in the vicinity of the historical underground fuel line.
+Proposed sample locations SS-20, SS-21, SS-22, SS-26, and SS-27 were chosen to characterize the presence of lead and arsenic west of the locomotive repair shop and further evaluate lead concentrations observed at SS-3 and SS-5, in the vicinity of the historical underground fuel line.
 Proposed sample location SS-26 was chosen to characterize the presence of lead and arsenic at depths below 1.5 ft bgs approximately at the previous SS-3 and SS-5 shallow soil sample locations.
-Sample locations may vary based on site conditions and location accessibility at the time of sampling.
+Proposed sample locations SS-30, SS-31, SS-32, and SS-33 were chosen to characterize the presence of lead and arsenic in the train track area south of the Fort Bragg Depot building.
+Sample locations may vary based onsite conditions and location accessibility at the time of sampling.